The Best Floorstanding Speakers For 2025

 • Large meaning you’ll need a decent space for them

-There’s really not many bad things to say about these.
-They perform in a way that’s hard to believe and are perfect for larger rooms.
+They perform in a way that’s hard to believe and are great for larger rooms.

-BIC Amercia Acoustech Platinum Series PL-89
+Check BIC Amercia Acoustech Platinum Series PL-89 (Single) Availability

-The monitor 70 series 2’s are another great choice if you need a lot of output that doesn’t distort at higher volumes.
-There’s 4 6 ½ inch polymer composite cone drivers that pump out respectable amounts of bass without sounding muddy or dull.
+The Polk Monitor XT70 is another great choice if you need a lot of output that doesn’t distort at higher volumes.

-Then you also have a 1 inch soft dome tweeter that makes the higher end sounds seem as though they’re happening right there in your living room.
 Polk also utilizes what they call their power port technology which helps further reduce distortion and chuffing (which is unwanted port noise)

 Their outwardly appearance is nice too, with an MDF finish that compliments their color depending on which one you pick.
-They measure 42 inches tall, 15.6 inches deep, and 7.7 inches wide and weigh in at about 47 pounds.

 You can use any connector as well due to their handy 5 way binding posts.